amirhosseinyavari021/CCG/README.md

 📜 License
 This project is dual-licensed under the MIT License and the Apache License 2.0.
 See the LICENSE file for details.

-Version: 2.6.5 | Last Updated: September 2025 | Changelog: Added debug flag, conditional logging, and performance optimizations and installing and updating bug fixed
+Version: 2.6.9 | Last Updated: September 2025 | Changelog: Enhanced multi-language support (especially Persian), officially added `--lang` option to CLI help, improved setup wizard, and refined i18n system.